percona/k8spg-docs/docs/kubectl.md

         $ kubectl apply -f deploy/cr.yaml -n postgres-operator
         ```

-    The creation process may take some time.
-The process is over when both
+4. Check the Operator and replica set Pods status.
+The creation process may take some time and is over when both
     Operator and replica set Pods have reached their Running status:

     ``` {.bash data-prompt="$" }
-    $ kubectl get pg
+    $ kubectl get pg -n postgres-operator
     ```

     ??? example "Expected output"